callycodes/Email-Fraud-Detection-API/README.md

     "is_personal": true
 }

+Response Breakdown:
+biggest_intent - this contains the most profound intent company_data - information of a company if the sender name matches a business name domain_match - is the company_datas registered website domain included in the email senders address domain_warning - displayed if a personal email domain is used and a company name used as sender name intents - contains lists of intents found and the confidence of the AI that this intent matches is_gov - is .gov domain found within the sender email is_personal - is @gmail found within the sender email

 ## How we built it

 This was built using Flask to host a local server, the Clearbit Public API for retrieving company data, and using Google DialogueFlow for the AI which determines intent.